tylerharter/cs301-projects/fall19/p7/README.md

 #### Question 10: how many players have Brazil as their nationality?

-#### Question 11: which country has the most players participating in FIFA18?
+#### Question 11: which country has the most players participating in FIFA19?

 The `player_count` function can be useful here.

-Hint 1: You will first need the list of countries participating in FIFA18.

-Hint 2: Make sure you aren't calling `player_count` more times than necessary.
+Hint 1: Make sure you aren't calling `player_count` more times than necessary.
 If you're not careful, the code will be very slow to execute!

+Hint 2: Mutiple ways to implement your code.
+Try to find the best way!

 ----